Vacuum Sewer System Design

 Operational Knowledge is Key

 If we have a good Master Plan in place a request for an extension or sub division can happen fairly quickly.
-The one area that many designers and approvers forget is in knowing how well the system is currently operating.
+The one area that many designers forget is in knowing how well the system is currently operating.
 Our engineers insist on getting a sign off from our operational group prior to an approval.

 If the system isn’t coping with the current flow rate then adding a new hotel or group of houses could cause it to collapse. it doesn’t matter what the designs and Master Plans say, if the vacuum valves haven’t been maintained, if infiltration is occurring, if the vacuum pumps need upgrading then you could make the system worse.

 Maintaining Master Plans for clients is part of our Asset Management Support program.
 If you would like more information about this please contact your local Flovac contact.